hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Mac and decals

-We can make f360_insert_decal_rpa functional on Mac, but I think we should wait for Autodesk adds decal API.
+We can make f360_insert_decal_rpa functional on Mac, but I think we should wait for Autodesk fixes decal API.

 Moreover, `cefpython3` is going to be obsolete.
 It haven't be updated from 2021 and I need to build it for Python 3.12.
 It can be a big problem for Windows someday.